-- English My Way has supported 9,066 people with Pre-Entry Level ESOL and has been delivered in 38 of DCLG’s 58 target areas.
+- English My Way supported 9,066 people with Pre-Entry Level ESOL and was delivered in 38 of the Department for Communities and Local Government’s 58 target areas.

 - The programme supported people with the lowest language levels – 53% very limited and 41% basic.

 - More women than men have been supported (68% v 32%).

 - The largest proportion of learners are from Pakistan (27%), followed by India (17%) Bangladesh (10%) and Somalia (9%).

 - 39% have no formal education and 37% are jobseekers.